Compulsory special needs school

-The school for the hearing or visually impaired, also known as the special school, is for pupils who have a hearing impairment, visual impairment, serious speech disorder or a combination of several impairments.
+The compulsory special needs school is for pupils who have a hearing impairment, visual impairment, serious speech disorder or a combination of several impairments.
 The teaching is adapted to the pupils’ needs and opportunities.

 The teaching largely corresponds to the education provided in compulsory school.
-The special school comprises 10 years.
+The compulsory special needs school comprises 10 years.

-There are ten special schools throughout Sweden with different specialisations.
+There are ten compulsory special needs schools throughout Sweden with different specialisations.
 The various schools are for

 - pupils who are deaf or have a hearing impairment